A wife, a mother,

 And, in case you are looking for my formal bio...

-Suzanne Tregenza Moore helps independent business women narrow their focus onto the most important things they need to do to bring revenue into their business, rather than playing the game of Whack-a-Mole with their to-do list.
+Suzanne Tregenza Moore helps entrepreneurs and non-fiction authors narrow their focus onto the most important things they need to do to bring revenue into their business, rather than playing the game of Whack-a-Mole with their to-do list.

 Since leaving her six-figure corporate career, Suzanne has employed her MBA in Marketing & Entrepreneurship, along with personal experience from living in the weeds of her own business, to support her clients with strategy, marketing, technology, delegation, and mindset.